Suspiria

 It’s an hour longer than the original, and an hour worse.
 To distance himself from Argento, Guadagnino increases the amount of dancing in it.
 In the original Argento showed us the students limbering up and little more.
 Here, Guadagnino gives us entire dance numbers, brilliantly choreographed in urgent Pina Bausch style by Damien Jalet, but like the political-background stuff, it’s gravy rather than protein.

 I liked it a lot more than this review suggests.
-It’s a good though too-well-behaved film, ripe with a paranoid atmosphere, but it doesn’t get really going until Thom Yorke’s soundtrack openly starts being more like the original one, by Goblin, and Guadagnino decides that there’s been enough pussyfooting and it’s time to go all in on the Argento tribute-band stuff.
+It’s a good though decorous film, ripe with a paranoid atmosphere, but it doesn’t get really get going until Thom Yorke’s soundtrack openly starts being more like the original one, by Goblin, and Guadagnino decides that there’s been enough pussyfooting and it’s time to go all in on the Argento tribute-band stuff.

 Suspiria (2018) – Watch it/buy it at Amazon